ChristopherWerby/code-modules/README.md

 *	Integrate Portfolio 1, Portfolio 2, Portfolio 3, Portfolio 4, and Portfolio Item pages.
 *	Integrate Blog Home 1, Blog Home 2, Blog Post.
 *	Integrate Full Width, FAQ, Pricing page, Sidebar page, 404 page.
+*	Refactor Nav module to allow for multiple output types.
+	*	It can now output the nav bar (as before), a div containing a list of bare anchor tags for the Sidebar page, and an unordered list for the 404 page
+	*	The Sidebar page item is the only one using simple-bare type.
+So the active class is hard-coded into the sidebar item file which overwrites the template div-links.shtml definition for the ACTIVE-CLASS variable.